EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Gameplay.md

 ### Getting attacked (Dodge action)

 When player gets attacked by normal enemy attack player rolls skill check against their skill gate for dodge action (Dodge gate).
 If they succeed they take no damage.
-If they fail they reduce enemy's damage by their armor reduction and take remaining damage.
+If they fail they roll Armor reduction and if it is lower than attacker's damage they take one (1) wound.
-In case of Catastrophic skill players don't reduce damage by their armor reduction.
+In case of Catastrophic gate player automaticly takes one (1) wound and further one if they roll Armor reduction under enemy damage.
 Each attack action after the first one in a turn has reduced chances of hitting enemy.
 This means that each attack after first one in a turn gets stacking Gate penalty of two (-2)
 In case of Critical skill player doesn't gain Gate penalty.